 Did you know…?

 Reintroduction efforts to help cull their extinction are often times met with ill results, as many re-released sallies are fully hybridized and have been known to carry the ranavirus.
-The ranavirus causes erythema, hemorrhage, body swelling, limb swelling, swollen & friable livers, and eventually death.
+The ranavirus causes erythema, hemorrhage, body swelling, limb swelling, swollen & friable livers, and eventual death.

 8.)
 Once they’ve mated, they will look for dens upriver with single openings to lay their eggs in.
-The males aggressively defend their burrows.

 9.)
 Females lay between 400 – 500 eggs in a long “string.”